 On the bright side, this makes the installation of Linux or other operating systems easier on a variety of devices, but the bad news is that this threatens to make Secure Boot useless against advanced bootkits and rootkits.

-The golden keys were discovered in March 2016 by my123 and slipstream.
+You can see how this is very bad!!
+A backdoor, which MS put in to secure boot because they decided to not let the user turn it off in certain devices, allows for secure boot to be disabled everywhere!The golden keys were discovered in March 2016 by my123 and slipstream.
 They created a cheesy website that explains what this is about, you can visit it over here.
 It seems Microsoft put this in Windows 10 Anniversary Update for debugging purposes but accidentally forgot to remove it from the production versions.

 Microsoft attempted to patch it but the researchers claim the patch doesn't do anything useful.
 In fact, they doubt whether Microsoft will be able to rectify this big snafu as that would break install media, recovery partitions, backups, etc.